LeoFuso/actuator-kafka-streams/README.md

 ### Restart

 You can force-restart a running, and possible unresponsive, KafkaStreams instance by invoking the following actuator endpoint.
 This will completely stop all running StreamThreads, and try to restart the entire Topology.
-This utility can leave the application in an unrecoverable state.
+<strong>WARNING</strong>:This utility can leave the application in an unrecoverable state.

 ```
 /actuator/restart